 Charlotte, North Carolina

 Southwest Center Mall

 Industrial development has evolved dramatically over the past 20 years.
-The success of transforming large industrial sites and corridors from heavy industrial uses to high tech, clean tech and mixed use has been responsible for remaking and reinventing many cities, locations and regions.
-ULI panels can focus the knowledge and expertise of its membership towards strategies and tactics that lay the land use and real estate groundwork to allow this transformation to be successful.
+The success of transforming large industrial sites and corridors from heavy industrial uses to high tech, clean tech, and mixed use has been responsible for remaking and reinventing many cities, locations, and regions.
+ULI panels can focus the knowledge and expertise of its membership toward strategies and tactics that lay the land use and real estate groundwork to allow this transformation to be successful.

-Most successful communities emphasize employment generation as a core principle for achieving its economic development goals.
-Successful employment generation is no longer the simple recipe that emphasizes low value land with good highway access.
-Instead, it is now a complex formula of talent retention, educational opportunities, quality of life issues, physical and electronic connectivity as well as entertainment and cultural opportunities for employees and customer alike.
-ULI panels can evaluate a community’s assets and align its strengths and opportunities with a comprehensive program of land use, real estate investment and partnership opportunities to ensure success.
+Most successful communities emphasize employment generation as a core principle for achieving economic development goals.
+Successful employment generation is no longer the simple recipe that emphasizes low-value land with good highway access.
+Instead, it is now a complex formula of talent retention, educational opportunities, quality-of-life issues, and physical and electronic connectivity, as well as entertainment and cultural opportunities for employees and customers alike.
+ULI panels can evaluate a community’s assets and align its strengths and opportunities with a comprehensive program of land use, real estate investment, and partnership opportunities to ensure success.